praktianerJones/LSD/README.md

 # LSD
 ### Introduction
-Documentation tool for metainformation, developed to fulfill certain transportation norms
+Delivery and management tool for self-developed software of a company.
+Developed amongst others to fulfill certain transportation norms.

-LSD stands for Luetze Software Delievery.
-It was build with the python based Webframework Django.
+LSD stands for Luetze Software Delivery.
+It is build with the python based Webframework Django.
-The LSD consists of different apps, which change the functionality.
+The LSD consists of different django-apps, each has a certain functionality.
 Apps can be activated and deactivated.

 ### Usage of the LSD
-We use the LSD as a filling system.
-Through the Web and RestApi Interface integrated in the LSD, our internal Buildtool saves information of software in the LSD.
+We use the LSD as a software-management and delivery system.
+Through the Web and RestApi-Interface integrated in the LSD, our internal Buildtool saves information of software in the LSD (e.g. output-files like .hex-files, .

 ### How can you contribute?
 We welcome contributors, please inform yourself about our [code of conduct](https://github.com/praktianerJones/LSD/blob/main/CODE_OF_CONDUCT.md) .

-This Repo is especially interessting for people and companies who wants to develop a continous integration system used by companies who have to fulfill certain norms.
+This Repo is especially interesting for people and companies who wants to develop a continous integration system to fulfill certain norms.
-When you want to get started please have a look on our [how to install](https://github.com/praktianerJones/LSD/blob/main/How_To_Install.md) for more information about the LSD, please visit our wiki.
+To get started please have a look on our [how to install](https://github.com/praktianerJones/LSD/blob/main/How_To_Install.md) for more information about the LSD, please visit our wiki.

 ### What Apps are implemented in the LSD?